streamnative/examples/cloud/README.md

     Wrote private key file <Path of your private key file>
     ```

-1. For the `clientId` and `issuerUrl` fields, you can get the corresponding value from the Oauth2 key file.
+- For the `clientId` and `issuerUrl` parameters, you can get the corresponding value from the Oauth2 key file.
 Here is an example of the Oauth2 key file.

     ```text
     {